 Indie loves audio tours and when she heard that the horses went to school she couldn’t quite grasp it.
 She struggled to see how horses might sit at desks all day which led to a enlightening conversation about what a riding school was.
 I could tell already this was going to be a great audio tour for kids.

 The first inhabitants of the Royal Mews that we met were a couple of the Royal horses.
 They are such splendid creatures and the fact that they are completely white makes them seem very majestic, especially when you are a child.
 We left the horses and went to see some of the carriages that they pull on Royal engagements.
 The audio tour provides some history to each carriage and there are also some videos of them in action as well.

 After we had seen the Royal coach collection including the Diamond Jubilee State Coach we went inside to where the Golden State Coach is kept when she is off duty.
 It really is quite a magnificent carriage, but it’s size and design doesn’t lend itself to a particularly comfortable ride.
 Because of this the Golden State Coach is only used for very important Royal occasions like weddings and coronations.

 Being from the UK, the main thing I took from our visit to Buckingham Palace and the Royal Mews was that there are some incredibly historic and important aspects to British culture that we should be able to feel proud of.
-Being reminded of this in the light of some of the things I’m not quite so proud of, i.e. Brexit, was an important part of our visit.
+Being reminded of this in the light of some of the things I’m not quite so proud of, i.e. Brexit, was an important part of our visit to London.

 We were invited to the Royal Mews in exchange for this post but all thoughts and opinions are our own.